joelkm/kepler-cli-v2/README.md

 I really like astrology, and there is a common interest on building projects using the data from Nasa's Kepler telescope, so I wanted to hop on this kind of ptoject as well.
 I wanted to do something different, so instead of building some sort of webapp I tried to do something different using the CLI.
 Here's the result:
 ![Screenshot from 2023-05-23 18-30-23](https://github.com/joelkm/kepler-cli-v2/assets/109240974/5c29d6d9-b542-45bd-a613-1e4939780940)

-To run the app, clone the repo, cd into the directory and run:
+To run the app, clone the repo, cd into the directory, install dependencies and run:
 ```
 npm start
 ```